DiedB/Homey-WakeOnLan/README.md

-# Wake on LAN for Homey
+# Wake on LAN
-Add devices in Homey's LAN network by their MAC address.
-Start them remotely using flows or the Homey app.

-### Version
-2.0.0

-### Release notes
-1.0.0 - First release

-1.0.1 - Bugfix

-1.0.2 - Added error handling for malformed MAC addresses, changed category to 'tools'

-1.1.0 - Added driver to allow turning on devices using the Homey app

-2.0.0 - App rewrite for Apps SDK v2.
-Removed flow trigger.
-Added Dutch translations.
+Start devices remotely using Wake on LAN.